dengyang17/wikihowQA/README.md

 ## Citation
-If the code is used in your research, please star this repo and cite our paper as follows:
+If the data is used in your research, please star this repo and cite our paper as follows:
 ```
 @inproceedings{DBLP:conf/aaai/DengLXCL0S20,
   author    = {Yang Deng and